Build Modifications

 X-Forwarded-For, and sets up logging to be used by a GoAccess container for analytics.

 This container is built using GitHub actions, automatically on push, and then uploaded to GitHubs package registry.
 A docker-compose configuration is pre-installed on my server, pointed at this container, and with the necessary Traefik rules to route traffic correctly.

 To maintain auto-deployment functionality, something I find really important, I run watchtower.
-Watchtower polls the upstream of all containers I depend on, and when there’s changes, automatically pulls and restarts them.
+Watchtower polls the repositories of all the containers I depend on, and when there are changes, automatically pulls and restarts them.
 The poll interval is five minutes, so it’s a slower update than Netlify, but for my needs it’s fine.
-Generally this is ill-advised as it can cause containers to update unexpectedly, but I pin containers properly, so i’m not worried.
+Generally this is ill-advised as it can cause containers to update unexpectedly, but I pin containers properly, so I’m not worried.

 It only took a day’s worth of tinkering, but my website now runs off my own server, which is quite a nice feeling!
 If you’re reading this post, it clearly worked!